Andrew Benintendi Player Props: White Sox vs. Rays

-The Chicago White Sox, including Andrew Benintendi (batting .300 in his past 10 games, with two doubles, five walks and four RBI), battle starting pitcher Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Saturday at 4:05 PM ET.
+After hitting .275 with two doubles, four walks and three RBI in his past 10 games, Andrew Benintendi and the Chicago White Sox face the Tampa Bay Rays (who will hand the ball to Zach Eflin) at 1:40 PM ET on Sunday.

-He had two hits (going 2-for-4 with an RBI) in his most recent game against the Rays.
+In his most recent game he had a one-hit showing (1-for-4) against the Rays.

 Andrew Benintendi Game Info & Props vs. the Rays